 - Have their bicycles equipped with a brake capable of making a skid on dry, clean pavement.

 Bicyclists under the age of 16 are required by law to wear an approved helmet at all times when operating a bicycle, or when riding as a passenger on any public roadway or path.
 Child bicycle passengers who are less than 40 inches tall or who weigh less than 40 pounds must be properly secured in a bicycle-restraining seat, in addition to wearing an approved helmet.

 BiciCoop provides an in-depth look at how the Alabama State Code applies to bicycles and bicyclists.

 Criminal Penalties for Violating Bicycle Laws in Huntsville Alabama

 Violating bicycle laws in Alabama is a misdemeanor offense.
 Parents who knowingly allow their children to violate any of these laws, such as allowing them to ride without an approved and correctly fitting helmet, could be held criminally responsible for their children’s actions.
 This means if a 13-year-old goes out riding without a helmet, or a younger child (who weighs less than 40 pounds) is allowed to ride as a passenger on a bicycle without the correct seat restraints, the parents may face legal trouble.

-Cuts, scrapes and contusions are not uncommon injuries in bicycle riding, particularly in areas where the terrain is rough and where there are no designated paths.
-Those who ride along city streets are more likely to sustain injury in a motor vehicle versus bicycle accident.
-These types of accidents often cause broken bones, as well as head, back and neck injuries.
+Cuts, scrapes, and contusions are not uncommon injuries in bicycle riding, particularly in areas where the terrain is rough and where there are no designated paths.
+Those who ride along city streets are more likely to sustain an injury in a motor vehicle versus bicycle accident.
+These types of accidents often cause broken bones, as well as the head, back, and neck injuries.
 Head injuries account for between 60 and 75 percent of all long-term disabilities and deaths from bicycle accidents.